Belek

-Belek is a township in the Serik district in Turkey's Antalya Province.
-The local population in 2022 is 73,260.
+Belek is a neighbourhood in the Serik district in Turkey's Antalya Province.
+As of 2022, it had a population of 9,102.
+Before the 2013 Turkish local government reorganization, it was a town (Belde).

 Belek is one of the centers of Turkey's tourism industry and is home to more than thirty four-star and five-star hotels and many other accommodation services and entertainment facilities.

 The town and the surrounding area are famous for their spas and mineral waters received from seven springs.

-Belek is a developing golf center.
+Belek was awarded the Best Golf Region of the Year in Europe by the International Association of Golf Tour Operators (IAGTO) in 2008.
 In 2012 it hosted the Turkish Airlines World Golf Final and in 2013 it hosted the Turkish Airlines Open.
 Belek also hosts the Antalya Open, the only professional tennis tournament currently held in Turkey.

-The Kurşunlu Waterfall is a place in Belek which is home to over 100 bird species.
-The hidden cave at the back of the waterfall is a popular tourist destination.
-The Hellenistic city of Perge is near Belek.
-Perge is home to the Aspendos amphitheater that can hold over 15,000 spectators.

-The ancient Aspendos amphitheater holds 20,000 people, is over 2,000 years old, and still hosts open-air classical ballet and opera festivals today.
-The Roman ruins at Perge are some of the best preserved archaeological sites in Turkey.
-Side is one of the best known classical sites in Turkey.

-Belek Town
+Town

-In the center of town the mosque stands alongside statues and a waterfall leading to extensive shopping in the tree lined boulevards.
+In the center of town, a mosque stands alongside statues and a waterfall leading to extensive shopping in the tree lined boulevards.
 This area is key to Turkey's overall tourism plans having already benefited from substantial investment by the Turkish Tourism Ministry.
 Turkey is beginning to rival the Algarve for the numbers of golfing tourists annually.